cloudant/python-cloudant/docs/getting_started.rst

     ddoc.add_view('myview','function(doc) { emit(doc.foo, doc.bar); }')
     ddoc.save()

-Similarly, to define a partitioned Cloudant Query index you must set the ``partitioned=True`` optional.
+To define a partitioned Cloudant Query index you may set the ``partitioned=True`` optional, but it is not required as the index will be partitioned by default in a partitioned database.
+Conversely, you must set the ``partitioned=False`` optional if you wish to create a global (non-partitioned) index in a partitioned database.

 .. code-block:: python